Nethereum/Nethereum/docs/introduction/web3.md

 #Web3

-Web3 provides a simple interaction wrapper to access the RPC methods provided by the client categorised by their similar functionality, also provides a simplified way to interact with contracts by combining the ABI encoding /decoding of the input / output of the contracts together with the Eth RPC requests.
+Web3 provides a simple interaction wrapper to access the RPC methods provided by the Ethereum client categorised by their similar functionality.

+It also provides a simplified way to interact with contracts by combining the ABI encoding / decoding of the input / output of the contracts together with the Eth RPC requests.

 There are two types of RPC calls the Standard Ethereum JSON RPC